thiagobien/ACL/workshop/03_Monolith_to_Microservices/6_Deploy_the_Microservice/README.md

     1. From the left menu, choose the **Transaction & services** tab.
     1. Select service **TicketMonsterUI**.
     1. Click on **View service flow**.
-    1. Then you see the service flow containing the microservice `orders-service`.
+    1. Finally, you see the service flow containing the microservice `orders-service`.